State of Israel Declared (1948)

 Early Christian anti-Semitism arose out of doctrinal differences, as the new Christian cult began to believe it had to make the break from its Jewish roots.
 In 1144, a "blood libel" began in England that Jews murdered Christian children and used their blood in the preparation of their Passover meal.
 The Bubonic Plague, or Black Death, that wiped out a quarter of Europe's population in the 14th century was quickly blamed on the Jews — who were massacred in Spain, France, Germany and Austria, as a result of accusations that they had caused the death of Christians by poisoning the wells and other water sources.

 The Jews fared little better in Muslim countries.
-In theory, they were to enjoy the protection of the true believers; in practice, Jews were segregated, made to wear distinctive clothing, and otherwise treated as second-class citizens.
+In theory, as "People of the Book," they were to enjoy the protection of the true believers; in practice, Jews were segregated, made to wear distinctive clothing, and otherwise treated as second-class citizens.
 Although there were bright spots, Jews were expelled from Muslim and Christian countries at whim.*

 Catholic writers maintain that "the Popes for the most part protected the Jews."
 However, they cannot point to more than five Popes, out of the 260 preceding World War Two, who did so — and when they did speak up, it was for financial reasons: the church needed money, and only the Jews could lend at interest — charging interest (the original definition of usury) was forbidden by church law (and Muslim sharia law).

 Alexander III had a Jew as secretary of the Papal treasury.
 Innocent III merely protested against popular massacres, yet was the first Pope to make them wear identifying badges.
 Innocent IV and Martin V were well paid for their protection.
 Sixtus V merely protected the Jews in order to exploit them better Yes, Protestant reformer Martin Luther initially favored the Jews, but he turned on them when they refused to become Protestants.